remotion-dev/remotion/packages/docs/docs/cloudrun/setup.md

 ## 5. Optional: Validate the permission setup

 From within your code base, run the following command to validate the permissions are setup correctly in GCP.
+As long as your GCP project was setup with a matching Remotion version, this should pass.

 ```
 npx remotion cloudrun policies validate